Raddames-Tonui/simple-survey-api/README.md

 ### 🧠 Project Purpose

-This is a simple survey application built as part of the Sky World Limited Software Engineering Pre-Interview Task.
-It allows users to:
+This is a simple survey application which allows users to:
+- Create survey questions
 - Respond to survey questions
 - Submit their responses (including PDF file uploads)
 - View a list of all submitted responses